anshi2500/flatmates/README.md

 ---

-Developed with ❤️ by Bradley Li and team.
+Developed with ❤️ by Anshi, Ben, Bradley, Jessie Joey, Lilia, Nayera and Youssef.